ninject/Ninject.Extensions.Azure/readme.md

 This extension adds support for Microsoft Azure Worker Roles.

-Just derive from NinjectRoleEntryPoint in your Workerrole.cs (previously RoleEntryPoint) and implement the following methods:
+Just derive from NinjectRoleEntryPoint in your WorkerRole.cs (previously RoleEntryPoint) and implement the following methods:

 The Run method is the main thread of execution for your role instance.
 ```csharp